-5. Before you do have sex make sure you wash off any excess liquid with some mild soap.
-Especially if you don’t plan on using a condom, or plan on having oral sex.
+5. Before you have sex wash off any excess liquid with some mild soap.

 6. Dry the stone and store it.
 It can last for several months if you care for it properly.

-There have been no official studies or scientific research done on the use of Jamaica stone, so I was a little in the dark when testing it.
+There have been no official studies or scientific research done on the effectiveness of Jamaica stone for premature ejaculation, so I was a little in the dark when testing it.
 But in the name of experimentation, that didn’t put me off.

 I ordered it online and it arrived a week later in an unmarked packet.
-I followed the instructions above, though unfortunately got it wrong the first time.
+I followed the instructions above, though didn’t get it quite right the first time.

-The problem with these kind of products is always working out how much you need.
+The main problem with desensitizing products in general is working out how much you need.
 Apply more than you need to, and you risk numbing yourself too much; too little and it won’t work.

-But there was no preparing for the surprise of what happens when using too much Jamaican stone.
-It was an intense burning sensation which took a good 15 minutes to subside even after washing it off thoroughly.
-And even then it took another 30 minutes to calm down completely.
+I had an unpleasantly hot sensation which took around 15 minutes to subside after washing it off thoroughly.
+And it probably took another 30 minutes for the tingling sensation to go away completely.

-The second time, I was a bit more sparing and only rubbed a couple of small drops on.
+The second time, I was more careful and just rubbed a couple of small drops on.
 This time there was still a hot tingling sensation, which again took a while to subside, but it was more tolerable.

 It seems to take about 10 minutes to have a noticeable effect, but 20 to be at the maximum desensitizing potential.

 The numbing effect was definitely effective, and there’s no doubt that using Jamaican Stone allowed me to have sex for longer.
-However, it was nowhere near as long as the 4 hours some sellers claim.
+However, it wasn’t as long as the 4 hours some sellers claim.

 Possible issues and side effects

-- The main side effect is the intense burning sensation if you put too much on.
+- The main side effect is the burning sensation if you put too much on.

-- Even when you get the amount right, you’ll still have to put up with a hot tingling sensation.
+- Even when you get the amount right, you still have to put up with a hot tingling sensation.

-- The numbing sensation is pretty strong, and so could reduce the pleasure of sex.
+- The numbing sensation is strong, so could reduce the pleasure of sex.

 - The risk of serious harm – see the following section.